I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintcoreui2-drvupgraderegistrysetting.md

 <p> </p>

 ## -remarks
-<p>This method is inherited from the <a href="NULL">IPrintOemDriverUI COM Interface</a>, which includes a <code>DrvUpgradeRegistrySetting</code> method.
+<p>This method is inherited from the <a href="https://msdn.microsoft.com/ed11789f-750d-4f29-b5e0-ab299a1388db">IPrintOemDriverUI COM Interface</a>, which includes a <code>DrvUpgradeRegistrySetting</code> method.
 The behavior of this method is exactly the same as that of <a href="print.iprintoemdriverui_drvupgraderegistrysetting">IPrintOemDriverUI::DrvUpgradeRegistrySetting</a>. </p>

 <p>This method should be called only by the OEM's <a href="print.iprintoemui_upgradeprinter">IPrintOemUI::UpgradePrinter</a> method.</p>